 We analyzed over 100 of the top brands in this industry to determine the average performance for brands with 10K to 100K followers, 100K to 500K followers, and over 500K followers.

 Quality over quantity proves to be a winning formula.
-CPG, Food, and Beverage brands are making the most out of their content, only posting 2 times per week on average, but earning the second-highest engagement rate out of the industries we’ve analyzed, surpassing both Beauty and Fashion/Luxury.
+CPG, Food, and Beverage brands are making the most out of their content, only posting 4 times per week on average, but earning the third-highest amount of video views, only falling behind Fashion and Luxury and Media and Publishing.

 We analyzed over 100 of the top brands in this industry to determine the average performance for brands with 10K to 100K followers, 100K to 500K followers, and over 500K followers.

 The Home industry on TikTok is a market ripe with opportunities for early adopters.
-While home brands have the fewest followers of all industries studied, they're still receiving a similar number of views to more established industries like Beauty.
+While home brands have the second-fewest followers of all industries studied, they're still receiving a similar number of views to more established industries like CPG, Food and Beverage.
 Home brands have a real opportunity to conquer their niche with distinctive content and appear on people’s For You pages.

 We analyzed over 100 of the top brands in this industry to determine the average performance for brands with 10K to 100K followers, 100K to 500K followers, and over 500K followers.

-Media and Publishing brands are the most successful on TikTok.
-This industry has the highest posting frequency, at 9 times per week.
-Brands garner a high number of comments and an extraordinary number of shares, indicating that audiences are tuned in and sharing content with friends.
+Media and Publishing brands are also fairly successful on TikTok.
+This industry has the highest posting frequency, at 6 times per week, and the second-highest amount of video views, coming second to Fashion and Luxury brands.
 Media brands have a high average number of followers, as TikTok has become a cultural epicenter and media brands play a large role in social entertainment.

 We analyzed over 100 of the top brands in this industry to determine the average performance for brands with 10K to 100K followers, 100K to 500K followers, and over 500K followers.